This is the name of 3 biblical kings.

-He reigned for twenty-one years (B.C.
+He reigned for 21 years (B.C.
 486-465).
 He invaded Greece with an army, it is said, of more than 2,000,000 soldiers, only 5,000 of whom returned with him.
 Leonidas, with his famous 300, arrested his progress at the Pass of Thermopylae, and then he was defeated disastrously by Themistocles at Salamis.
 It was after his return from this invasion that Esther was chosen as his queen.

-This was probably the Cyaxares I, known by this name in secular history, the king of Media and the conqueror of Nineveh.
+This was probably Cyaxares I—the name that appears in secular history, the king of Media and the conqueror of Nineveh.

-The king mentioned in Ezra 4:6, possibly the Cambyses of secular history, the son and successor of Cyrus (B.C.
+This was possibly the Cambyses of secular history, the son and successor of Cyrus (B.C.
 529).